PYRiTEmonark/PartyListExtras/README.md

 This is because the client holds no information on what the status effects actually do, just who has what.
 Files are split into Job and Role, this is for readability only and isn't strictly nessacary.

+Currently, some conditional buffs aren't applied properly.
+These are:
+- PLD: Intervention buffed when sentinel/rampart active
+- AST: Role Related buffs from arcana

 ### Jobs

 - AST: Partial - Role related buffs not implimented